 People in China celebrate Valentine’s Day on the 14th, but they also have their own traditional day.
 Qixi Festival is celebrated on the seventh day of the seventh Lunar month – usually in August.
 The holiday comes from a traditional old ancestral story about a love tragedy that has been passed down from one generation to another.

 The Danish joke around with Valentine’s Day – literally!
 They send gaekkebrev – joke letters – to their admirers.
-The paper is cut into a snowdrop, or spring flower, and the sender writes a rhyme or a poem and signs with message with dots, not a name.
+The paper is cut into a snowdrop or spring flower, and the sender writes a rhyme or a poem and signs the message with dots, not a name.
 If the recipient guesses the right person, then they receive an egg at Easter.

 In Germany, Valentine’s Day is a very grown-up holiday – no valentines exchanged in schools.
-After World War II is when this holiday was first really celebrated here.
+The holiday was first celebrated here after WWII.
 A unique symbol of German Valentine’s Day is the pig.
-Pigs symbolize luck and lust in Germany, and you can find pigs with the chocolates, flowers, and hearts!
+Pigs symbolize luck and lust in Germany, and you can find pigs along with the chocolates, flowers, and hearts!

 7. South Korea